bnb-chain/bnb-chain.github.io/docs/bnb-smart-chain/validator/run-val.md

 # 2.you may also specify the block number:
 node getslashcount.js --Rpc https://bsc-mainnet.nodereal.io/v1/454e504917db4f82b756bd0cf6317dce --Num 39938351
 ```
-If your validator is stable, there should be very few or even zero slashes for each day.
-Basically, if your validator got slashed for more then 3 times for 1 day, it may worth a check.
+If your validator operates smoothly, you should expect minimal or even no penalties, known as "slashes," on a daily basis.
+Generally speaking, if your validator incurs more than three slashes within a single day, it would be prudent to investigate the cause for this anomaly.

 ### 3.About maintenance mode
-If your validator has been slashed for 50 times, it will enter maintenance mode.
-You need to check and recover your node ASAP, otherwise it could be in jail.
+Should your validator incur 50 slashes, it will automatically transition into maintenance mode.
+It is imperative to promptly diagnose and rectify any issues with your node to prevent further penalties.
+Failure to do so may result in your node being placed in a more restrictive state, often referred to as "jail."

-Once your node has been recovered, you need to exit the maintenance mode immediately, here is the manual : https://github.com/bnb-chain/bsc/blob/master/docs/parlia/README-BEP-127.md#exit-maintenance
+Upon successfully restoring your node's functionality, it is crucial to promptly [exit maintenance mode](https://github.com/bnb-chain/bsc/blob/master/docs/parlia/README-BEP-127.md#exit-maintenance) to resume normal operations and avoid any unnecessary downtime or penalties.
 ```
 // note: replace "0x75B851a27D7101438F45fce31816501193239A83" with your validator's consensus address. geth attach geth.ipc